FerreroJeremy/Cross-Language-Dataset/README.md

 To detect the language of a text, we use the PHP implementation<sup>10</sup> by Nicholas Pisarro of the Cavnar and Trenkle (1994)<sup>11</sup> classification algorithm.<br/>
 To query <i>DBNary<sup>7</sup></i>, we use PHP class-interfaces<sup>12</sup>.

-Sorry for the no commented scripts.
-If you have a question, please send it to me by email at jeremy.ferrero@imag.fr.
+If you have additional questions, please send it to me by email at jeremy.ferrero@imag.fr.

-### References, tools used and existing collections
+### References, tools used and pre-existing collections

 1.	<b>Europarl</b><br/>
 	Philipp Koehn (2005). <br/>